DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 ### HISTORY<a name="history"></a>

-_From English Wikipedia_: The DX7 is a synthesizer introduced by Yamaha Corporation in 1983.
+_From English Wikipedia_: The DX7 is a synthesizer introduced by the Japanese Yamaha Corporation in 1983.
 It was the first successful digital synthesizer and is one of the best-selling synthesizers in history, selling more than 200,000 units.

 _The Yamaha DX7 synthesizer_:
 ![](_img/theDX7synth.png)

+Unlike other synthesizers prior it, who are mostly analog synthesizers, like the Minimoog (Moog Music), the Prophet 5 (Sequential Circuits), or the Jupiter-8 (Roland), the Yamaha DX7 was an accessible pioneer about FM (Frequency Modulation) synthesis.
+In fact, the Yamaha DX7 is using a very close FM variant, named **PM** (**Phase Modulation**).

+The _6OP-DX_ module for VCV Rack 2 will attempt to recreate - as closest as possible - the essence of the DX7 synthesizer, but by using modernized technologies, in particular powerful CPUs, and improved sound quality offered by most recent audio interfaces.

 ---